-Open

-- 3. Reestablish the corporate Technical Leadership Development Program (TLDP technical intern program) and institutionalize it through commitments to funding and recruitment for classes on an annual basis.

-- Establish the overall corporate champion and line champions for the corporate 3.1. technical intern program from each main line office.

-Lead Responsibility: FTC Panel Chair
+Completed (List and Schedule added to FTCP Web Site in March 2007 and periodically updated.
+The 2009 schedule is currently posted on the FTCP Web Site) ) - 3.
+Reestablish the corporate Technical Leadership Development Program (TLDP technical intern program) and institutionalize it through commitments to funding and recruitment for classes on an annual basis. - 3.1.
+Establish the overall corporate champion and line champions for the corporate (career) technical (and administrative) intern program from each main line office.
+Lead Responsibility: FTCP Chair Action for Closure: Letter from the FTC Panel Chair to EM-1, NA-1, NE-1, SC-1 and EH-1 identifying the corporate champion and line champions for the corporate (career) technical (and administrative) intern program.

-Action for Closure:

-Letter from the FTC Panel Chair to EM-1, NA-1, NE-1, SC-1 and EH-1 identifying the corporate champion and line champions for the corporate technical intern program.
-Due Date: